OpenMDAO/POEMs/POEM_046.md

 However there is one caveat, related to proposed changes in to how connections and associated `src_indices` are handled.
 See the section on connections for more details.

+### Change to the default behavior of serial->distributed connections with shape-by-conn

+The original implemention of `shape_by_conn` stems from POEM_022.
+The work provides the correct foundation for this feature, but POEM_022 did not specify expected behavior for serial->distributed connections.
+Some of the original implementations did not follow an "always assume local".
+The following behaviors have changed

+TODO: Full details of the backwards incompatible changes here